 - Add mesibo SDK to your project by adding gradle dependency and performing gradle sync as explained in installation instructions.

 - Import mesibo API and add mesibo initialization code in your onCreate method

 Extend your activity to Implement

 mesibo.ConnectionListner class and implement listeners.
-Easiest way is to click on the
+The easiest way is to click on the

 Code menu and click on

-Implement Methods and it will automatically generates the code for all the methods.
+Implement Methods and it will automatically generate the code for all the methods.